guanghechen/node-scaffolds/packages/tool-git-cipher/README.md

   --parastic-config-entry <parastic config filepath>
-  --encoding <encoding>                               default encoding of files in the workspace --secret-filepath <secretFilepath>                  path of secret file --secret-file-encoding <secretFileEncoding>         encoding of secret file --index-filepath <indexFilepath>                    path of index file of ciphertext files --index-file-encoding <indexFileEncoding>           encoding of index file --ciphertext-root-dir <ciphertextRootDir>           the directory where the encrypted files are stored --plaintext-root-dir <plaintextRootDir>             the directory where the source plaintext files are stored --show-asterisk                                     whether to print password asterisks
+  --encoding <encoding>                               default encoding of files in the workspace --secret-filepath <secretFilepath>                  path of secret file --index-filepath <indexFilepath>                    path of index file of ciphertext files --ciphered-index-encoding <cipheredIndexEncoding>   encoding of ciphered index file --ciphertext-root-dir <ciphertextRootDir>           the directory where the encrypted files are stored --plaintext-root-dir <plaintextRootDir>             the directory where the source plaintext files are stored --show-asterisk                                     whether to print password asterisks